Pam Webb

 The Janes of my reading life have left me wanting.
 Wanting more that is.
 Having read through Jane Austen and desiring more of Jane Eyre, I have continued to found solace in the many continuations that are currently available.

 As we all know, there truly is no satisfying replacement for the original.
-However, when you crave a Godiva and only Hershey, sometimes you are willing to settle for less when the best is no longer available.
+However, when you crave a Godiva and only Hershey is available, sometimes there is a willingness to settle for less when the best is no longer available.
 In my Search for More Jane (not a book title, but wouldn’t it be a fun one?)
 I have scoured my GoodReads lists to find plausible reads.
-I attempted several titles and grew weary in my searches for a true Elizabeth and company.
+I attempted several titles and grew weary in my searches for a true Elizabeth B. and company.
 Only JA knew Elizabeth best.
 Besieged by the plethora of Pride and Prejudice knock-offs, I have turned to other novels of classic inspiration.
 Jane Eyre is one such hopeful.

 I dutifully read Wide Saragossa Sea since it ranked a place on the AP Suggested Reading List.
 Touted as the prequel to Jane Eyre and hailed as a classic, I braved through the novel ever hopeful it would answer those nagging questions of how Edward Rochester became smitten and taken in by Bertha.
 The novel turned out to be more of a stand alone than a companion read.